isaiahou/rsf-scraper/README.md

 # RSF Scraper
- Simple Python script that scrapes the web for data regarding RSF Gym crowdness.
+ Simple Python script that scrapes the web for data regarding RSF Gym crowdedness.